proteusthemes/coding-rules-and-guides/README.md

 ### Git hooks

 We use [git hooks](http://git-scm.com/docs/githooks) in order to check the code quality and run some automatic tests.
 When you make a commit in our projects, the committed PHP files are checked against WordPress standards.
-By doing this, we ensure that the code quality is of the highest standard.
+By doing so we ensure that the code quality is of the highest standard.
 #### Installation

 In order for the git hooks to run smoothly you will need to install and configure some dependencies:

 - Install [WordPress Coding Standards for PHP_CodeSniffer](https://github.com/WordPress-Coding-Standards/WordPress-Coding-Standards).
-Follow the instructions on the page and make sure to include the library to the PATH variable of your OS (so the phpcs command will be available globally).
+Follow the instructions on the page and make sure to include the library to the PATH variable of your OS (so the `phpcs` command will be available globally).
 - In your project folder run the command `grunt githooks`.
 This will configure/apply the git hooks.

 ## Other tools